chrisbergeron/MMM-NextRocketLaunch/README.md

 npm start run
 ```

-To customize the appearance of the module, you can override the default CSS values by editing the `css/custom.css` file:
+To customize the appearance of the module, you can override the default CSS values by editing the `css/custom.css` file.
+Any valid standard CSS components present in MagicMirror or this module's code can be overridden.
+This is an example of setting the background to transparent for this module:

 ```css
 /* MMM-NextRocketLaunch */